monaf-chowdhury/monaf-chowdhury.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Research Assistant at the [MAIM Lab](https://www.maimlab.com/) of Robotics & Mechatronics Engineering in the University of Dhaka, Bangladesh.
-Currently, I am working on a [Wellcome Leap - In Utero](https://wellcomeleap.org/inutero/) funded project (Title: Translation of a Wearable Fetal Movement Monitor towards Stillbirth Prevention), collaborating with University College Dublin to develop a wearable device to monitor fetal movements to cut stillbirth rates.
+Currently, I am working on a [Wellcome Leap - In Utero](https://wellcomeleap.org/inutero/) funded project (Title: Translation of a Wearable Fetal Movement Monitor towards Stillbirth Prevention), under the supervision of [Dr. Abhishek Kumar Ghosh](https://www.du.ac.bd/faculty/faculty_details/RME/2318) and [Dr. Niamh Nowlan](https://people.ucd.ie/niamh.nowlan) to develop a wearable device to monitor fetal movements to cut stillbirth rates.

-Recently, I graduated from the University of Dhaka in Robotics and Mechatronics Engineering, supervised by [Dr. Md Mehedi Hasan](https://www.du.ac.bd/faculty/faculty_details/HSS/4706).
+Back in March '24, I graduated from the University of Dhaka in Robotics and Mechatronics Engineering, supervised by [Dr. Md Mehedi Hasan](https://www.du.ac.bd/faculty/faculty_details/HSS/4706).
 My fourth year thesis project was on "Enhancing UAV Based Human Action Recognition: A Deep Learning Approach". [`[Report]`](https://drive.google.com/file/d/1im1cmDKfGHdqRqx8z4r-s_zfVFTyEj2g/view?usp=sharing)

 ---

 ## **Research Interest**

 I'm interested in `Multi-modal Learning`, especially at the fusion of Vision + Language.
-Besides, I'm also interested in Computer Vision, Deep Learning, and Machine Learning, especially reinforcement learning.
+Besides, I'm also interested in Computer Vision, Embodied AI, and Reinforcement Learning.
 Overall, I would like to work on fusing complementary intelligence from multi-modalities with the ambitious goal of positively influencing real-world environments via embodied agents.

+---
+Recently, I submitted my work on language-guided embodied agents to `ICLR '26`.
+VLMs were used to generate natural language task feedback for causal reasoning via self-reflection and guide the agents for embodied manipulation tasks.
+Prior to that, I've also submitted a manuscript to `AAAI '26` on *Time Series Forecasting* using a tri-modal architecture comprising time, spectral and LLM branches.

 I have extensively collaborated on interdisciplinary projects in areas ranging from Machine Learning and Deep learning to Health Informatics and Biomechatronics.
-My current work revolves around machine learning challenges related to biomedical sensor data, e.g., learning with limited skewed data, supervised learning, and transfer learning with applications to Medical AI and Biomechatronics.
+My current work revolves around multimodal reasoning for embodied AI, multimodal generation, scene understanding, and vision-language integration.